GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 2: Create A Virtual Environment

-A virtual environment is a copy of your Operating System, used to isolate the needs of one application from another and keep your system clean and clutter free.
+A virtual environment is a copy of your Operating System, used to isolate the needs of one application from another and keep your system clean and clutter-free.
 In Python, this can be done using the command below:

 ```python
 $ python3 -m venv venv